cat _posts/2021-03-09-xcry-ransomware-en.md

 Download sample

-The PreMainInner() function initializes all libraries
+The PreMainInner() function initializes the libraries.

 proc boehmAllocAtomic(size: int): pointer {.